-The MRDEUF informed the programme mailing list consisting of nearly 500 contacts form the relevant institutions from the participating countries and Task Force about the launch of the public online consultations for the following programming documents on its website: SWOT analysis, programme intervention logic (programme strategy) and draft Cooperation programme.
-Online public consultations were open form 1 August to 30 August 2014 and the relevant partners were invited to submit their written comments to the documents indicated above.
-There were no comments received within the online consultation deadline.
+The MRDEUF informed the programme mailing list consisting of nearly 500 contacts form the relevant institutions from the participating countries and TF about the launch of the public online consultations for the programming documents on its website (SWOT analysis, programme intervention logic and draft CP).
+Online public consultations were open form 1-30 August 2014 and the relevant partners were invited to submit their written comments.
+There were no comments received.